Drew-Macgibbon/Drew-MacGibbon/README.md

 ### Nuxt 3 Enthusiast & Business Nerd

+- 🗺️ New Zealander permanently living in Pune, India.
 - 🌶️ Seasoned Nuxt developer and entrepreneurial thinker with a decade of experience in business and 4 years of crafting web applications.
-- 💡 I thrive on product development and have a keen eye for detail, dedicating my time to analyzing existing products and strategizing on innovative improvements.
+- 💡 Product development/strategy lover with a keen eye for detail, seriously, I do this for fun!
+- 🕹️ Fun = UFC, Cricket, Soccer, Gym, Gaming, Sci-Fi/Fantasy Shows, Nature, and coffee with good people.
-- 🚀 I'm on the lookout for dynamic companies seeking a tech partner who brings both coding chops and business strategy.
+- 🔎 On the lookout for companies seeking a tech partner who brings both coding chops and business/product strategy.

 &nbsp;&nbsp;